Git Clone Remote Repository

 In this git tutorial, You will learn how to make a clone of remote repository on local system.
 This will copy all the application files available on remote sever to local system where you can start working.

-Now copy newly generaed public key (~/.ssh/id_rsa.pub) on git server under git account.
+Now copy newly generated public key (~/.ssh/id_rsa.pub) on git server under git account.
 Use the following command to do it.

-Now use the following command to make a clone of remote git repository on local system.
+Now use the following command to make a clone of remote git repository on the local system.

-To verify remote url in local copy of code use following command.
-In results you will see two urls one for fetch and one for push operations.
+To verify remote URL in the local copy of code using the following command.
+In results, you will see two urls one for fetch and one for push operations.